Alexander Morozevich: Playing style

 Morozevich is known to be an aggressive player with an unorthodox opening repertoire.
 He has on occasion played the Chigorin Defense (1.d4 d5 2.c4 Nc6) and the Albin Countergambit (1.d4 d5 2.c4 e5).
 He is also well known for preferring complicated positions.
 Due to his risky and spectacular style which produces relatively few draws, Morozevich is popular among chess fans.

 In 2007, Morozevich published, along with co-author Vladimir Barsky, a book about the Chigorin Defense, called The Chigorin Defence According to Morozevich.

 Blindfold chess

 Morozevich is considered to be one of the best blindfold chess players in the world.
-He has confirmed that status in blindfold sections of Amber Melody tournaments:
+He has confirmed that status in blindfold sections of Melody Amber tournaments:

-2002 first 9/11, 2003 shared second 7/11, 2004 first 8½/11, 2005 shared second 6/11, 2006 first 9½/11, 2007 shared second 7/11, 2008 shared first 6/11 and in 2009 shared fourth with Anand 6½/11.

 Go

-Morozevich has a Go ranking of 1 dan as of 2018.
+While in recent years, Morozevich has not been very active in chess competition, he has taken up Go.
+He has a Go ranking of 1 dan as of 2018.
 In July 2016, he beat Tiger Hillarp Persson in a 4-game mixed chess and go match.